michaelcretzman/general/readme.md

 19. In **Set Up Delegates**, click **Install new Delegate**.
 The Delegate wizard appears.
 20. Click **Kubernetes**, and then click **Continue**.
 21. Enter a name for the Delegate, like **quickstart**, click the **Laptop** size.
-22. Click Continue.
+22. Click **Continue**.
-23. Click Download Script.
+23. Click **Download Script**.
 The YAML file for the Kubernetes Delegate will download to your computer as an archive.
 24. Open a terminal and navigate to where the Delegate file is downloaded.
 25. Start minkube if it is not already started: `minikube start`.
 We'll use the `default` namespace for our deployment, but you can use another existing namespace.
 26. Next, install the Harness Delegate using the `harness-delegate.yaml` file you just downloaded.
 In the terminal running minikube, run this command (you can see this command in the Delegate wizard):